Wix review – the ultimate multitool

 Overall, all of the paid plans will let you use a custom domain (and include a free domain name for the first year, too), add a free SSL certificate, and remove ads.
 And it's the premium plans that you should choose.

 So, what are each of these premium website plans for, then?

-- Combo package includes all the basic features, making it great for people looking to make personal, or representative small business sites.
+- Light package includes all the basic features, making it great for people looking to make personal, or representative small business sites.

-- Unlimited plan includes more storage, some ad credit, and several helpful marketing tools.
+- Core plan includes more storage, basic site analytics, and eCommerce functionalities, and several helpful marketing tools.
 So, naturally, it's a suitable pick for small businesses looking to market themselves with a website.

-- For A-Z online branding, Wix has Pro and VIP packs.
-Both let you use Wix’s logo maker & download logo files for social media, and events calendar app to display upcoming events.
-The only tangible difference between the $23 Pro and $39 VIP plans is that the latter adds more storage and priority customer care.
+- For A-Z online branding, Wix has Business and Business Elite packs.
+Both come with even more storage and a larger variety of eCommerce features than Core.
+The only tangible difference between the $32.00 Business and $159.00 Business Elite plans is that the latter adds more storage and priority customer care.

 But before you jump into a plan, I'd like to direct your attention to the small print.
 Let's enhance.

-Site Booster app and Analytics (available with $18/month Unlimited plan), and Events Calendar (available with $23 and $39 Pro/VIP plans), are only free for one year.
+Site Booster app and Analytics and Events Calendar (starting with $27.00/month Core plan) are only free for one year.
 So, what happens after that year passes?